ORIGINS OF THE COX ALBUM

 Adams Album menu

-I will propose that this album was assembled prior to 1900 by Emeline E. Cox and husband Albert Montfort (Maj.
+I will propose that this album was assembled prior to 1900 by Emeline E. Cox and her husband Albert Montfort (Maj.
 A.M.)
 Cox, who were then in their 70's, living in Sandwich (DeKalb County) west of Chicago.
 The album was intended as a gift to their 3rd daughter Alice, since the album's first picture was of Alice.
-It contains 48 photos dating from about 1850 to 1904, mostly unannotated, all reproduced here.
+It contains 48 photos dating from about 1850 to 1904, mostly unlabeled, all reproduced here.
 35 photos have been linked with names.
 Some photos are tin types, which were available from 1852 and common through 1890.
 Many are "cabinet cards", a style which became available in 1866.
 The original order of the photos is indicated by page number just above each photo: pairs of adjacent photos suggest relationship.
 Many of the prints in this album seem to have been made at approximately the same time (1880's), as Emeline was assembling this gift for Alice.